LogoChinaTravel.best

 2. Historical Significance

-- UNESCO Recognition: Noted for its intact Qing-era architecture and role in Taoist scholarship, including the rare Dao Zang Ji Yao scriptures.
+• Cultural Heritage: Noted for its well-preserved Qing-era architecture and its role in Taoist scholarship, including housing rare scriptures such as the Dao Zang Ji Yao.

 3. Key Attractions